 Step 0: Let’s Move to Adaptive Bitrate Streaming

-Before we talk about the order, let’s modify our example to suit the ABR (Adaptive BitRate) model of video delivery.
+Before discussing the order, let’s modify our example to suit the ABR (Adaptive BitRate) video delivery model.

 ABR Refresher: in ABR, a movie is encoded into different bitrate-resolution combinations (a.k.a ladder) and then split into chunks or segments.
 Each chunk represents a few seconds of video and it is independently decodable.